carlosangon/tulsaux-website/README.md

 A step by step to get a development env running

-Once repo is saved locally run
+Once repo is clone and dependencies are installed locally run

 ** Please contact me for API keys **